 A. International Student Interns are expected to pursue a full-time (32 - 40 hours per week) internship or research program and be engaged in the activities/expectations as described on the Form DS-7002.
 Student interns may benefit from taking a non-credit ESL course or sitting in some class sessions with the permission of the instructor, but enrollment in a credit-bearing course requires special permission from the GTI advisor as well as: a) permission from the supervisor; b) a revised and signed Form DS-7002; and c) payment of required tuition and fees.

-Q. How can I take ESL classes?
+Q. How can I improve my English language skills?

 Q. Can I arrive early or stay later than my visa document indicates?

 A. The program dates on your DS-2019 will reflect the dates of your internship period.
 You may (and should) enter the US a few days prior (we recommend 7-10 days prior) to the start date in order to go through orientation, find housing, etc. You also have 30 days after you complete your program (as reflected on the DS-2019 or if you finish a little earlier) to depart the US.
 This 30 day “window” is called a “grace period” and can be used for sightseeing, shopping, etc.

 Q. Why do I have to “report” to GTI when I arrive in the US?
 What is involved in the “checking-in?”

 A. The University is required to “validate” your SEVIS record after arrival in the US and before you begin your internship.
 If you do not check in with GTI, we will not validate your SEVIS record and you will be in violation of your status (with no chance to do your internship).
 A virtual check-in is available and the required documents can be scanned and sent via e-mail to GTI.
 You will also need to provide your complete street/residential address where you will be staying during your internship.

 Q. Can I travel outside the US during my internship?